Americans Cressy, Blumberg and Johnson sweep Newport singles and doubles titles

 Cressy later pulled off one of the most impressive comebacks of the season to complete the sweep.
 The fourth-seeded Cressy trailed third-seeded Kazakh Alexander Bublik 6-2, 3-0, and break points for 4-0, before he turned the match around.
-In two hours, 23 minutes, the 25-year-old walked away with his first ATP singles title, 2-6, 6-3, 7-6(3).
+In 2 hours and 23 minutes, the 25-year-old walked away with his first ATP singles title, 2-6, 6-3, 7-6(3).

 Cressy was previously runner-up to Rafael Nadal at the Melbourne Summer Set 1 in January, and to compatriot Taylor Fritz at the Rothesay International Eastbourne in June.
 This week in Newport, he came from a set down to beat Johnson in the quarterfinals, and also beat four-time champion and No. 2 seed John Isner in three sets in the semifinals.

 Player feature: Maxime Cressy manifesting a spot at the top of men's tennis

 R2: def.
 (Q) Mitchell Krueger (USA) - 6-3, 6-4

 QF: def.
 Steve Johnson (USA) - 6-7(3), 6-4, 6-4

 SF: def.
 (2) John Isner (USA) - 6-2, 4-6, 6-3

 F: def.
 (3) Alexander Bublik (KAZ) - 2-6, 6-3, 7-6(3)